Rotating Charged Black Holes with Scalar Hair Constructed via the Newman-Janis Algorithm: Accretion Disk Structure and Shadow Characteristics: Introduction

 The BH shadow, a two-dimensional dark area observed in the celestial sphere, arises from the strong gravitational influence of the BH.
 Its shape and dimensions are largely dictated by the specific geometry of the BH spacetime.
 Thus, strong lensing images and shadows provide an exciting opportunity to both investigate the nature of compact objects and test whether the gravitational field around them conforms to the Schwarzschild or Kerr geometry.
-The shadow of a Schwarzschild BH was investigated by Synge \cite{Synge:1966okc} and Luminet \cite{Luminet:1979nyg}.
-Meanwhile, Bardeen explored the shadow cast by a Kerr BH \cite{21}.
-Studies have also explored the shadows cast by a range of other black holes \cite{Stuchlik:2019uvf,Yumoto:2012kz,Abdujabbarov:2016hnw,Amir:2016cen,Sharif:2016znp,Wei:2013kza,Abdujabbarov:2012bn,Neves:2020doc,Amarilla:2013sj,Atamurotov:2013sca,Mishra:2019trb,Papnoi:2014aaa,Abdujabbarov:2015rqa,Kumar:2020owy,Liu:2020ola,Sarikulov:2022atq,Ban:2024qsa,Yang:2024nin,Wang:2025ihg,Zeng:2025kqw,Yunusov:2024xzu,Zahid:2024hwi,Li:2024abk,Chen:2023wzv}.
+The theoretical study of black hole shadows originated with Synge \cite{Synge:1966okc}, who calculated the shadow of a Schwarzschild black hole, and was advanced by Luminet \cite{Luminet:1979nyg} through detailed ray-tracing analyses.
+Bardeen \cite{Bardeen:1973tla} later pioneered the investigation of shadows for Kerr black holes, revealing their distinctive dependence on spin and observer inclination.
+Subsequently, shadows have been established as a powerful probe of strong-field gravity, encoding information about the black hole's mass, angular momentum, charge, inclination, and accretion flow structure.
+Furthermore, they provide a unique testbed for fundamental physics, enabling tests of general relativity and constraints on dark matter, cosmic acceleration, and potential extra dimensions.
+For further examples, see \cite{Stuchlik:2019uvf,Yumoto:2012kz,Abdujabbarov:2016hnw,Amir:2016cen,Sharif:2016znp,Wei:2013kza,Abdujabbarov:2012bn,Neves:2020doc,Amarilla:2013sj,Atamurotov:2013sca,Mishra:2019trb,Papnoi:2014aaa,Abdujabbarov:2015rqa,Kumar:2020owy,Liu:2020ola,Sarikulov:2022atq,Ban:2024qsa,Yang:2024nin,Wang:2025ihg,Zeng:2025kqw,Yunusov:2024xzu,Zahid:2024hwi,Li:2024abk,Chen:2023wzv,Liu:2024lve,Zahid:2025cfu,Lambiase:2024lvo,Ahmed:2025zdc,Zheng:2024ftk,Siahaan:2025nlq}.

 Deriving exact rotating BH solutions from the Einstein field equations is highly challenging due to the complexity of the resulting nonlinear, coupled partial differential equations.
 The NJA offers a valuable alternative, enabling the construction of stationary, axisymmetric rotating BH spacetimes from static, spherically symmetric seed metrics \cite{Newman:1965tw}.
-Compared to static counterparts, rotating black holes introduce frame-dragging and modify spacetime curvature, profoundly affecting both photon trajectories (shaping shadows) and energy distributions in accretion disks.
+Compared to static counterparts, rotating BHs introduce frame-dragging and modify spacetime curvature, profoundly affecting both photon trajectories (shaping shadows) and energy distributions in accretion disks.